SchlenkR/applied_fsharp_challenge/artikel/10 - Analysis.md

 ![Amp <-> Low Pass](./chart_amp_lowPass.png)

+The low pass is next, and interesting: It is - like the hard limiter - fed by the amplified value.
+One way of understanding a low pass is that it "follows" a given input signal.
+We implemented the low pass as a so-called "first order lag element", from the electronic analog currency-resistor-condenser.

+**Plausibility:**

+Looking at the chart, we see that the low passed signal follows it's input (the amplified signal), but never reaches it because it's too slow :) When the original signal drops, it is again "faster" than the low pass output.
+Low pass is always slower, and that's the way it shall be.

 ### Mix

-Mix is easy, since we have to "time" (=state) incorporated.
+Mix is easy, since we have no "time" (no state) incorporated.
 It is completely linear and can be calculated with values at one single point in time, without looking at state or past values.

 ```fsharp
 let mixedChart =